rehierl/abstract-properties/04-properties-1/1-1-basic-definitions.md

 <!-- ======================================================================= -->
 ## remarks

+Note that, although that obvious from the definition, the concept of generic properties is closely related to intervals.
+Put differently, generic properties can be understood as an application that is based upon one particular type of
+intervals: those that are unrestricted to the right hand side (i.e. `[x,*)`).

+Note that generic properties, as an application of "Order Theory", represent a low-level layer of abstraction.
+As such generic properties can be said to represent the foundation of a bottom-up approach.

 Note that the **fluid dynamics** of a river, which is flowing down a hill (e.g. a waterfall), seems to be a decent analogy.
 Just as water is forced by gravity